skylab-kulubu/skysec-article-quartz/content/CTF Write-Ups/sightless.md

 ![](https://miro.medium.com/v2/resize:fit:700/1*yFTitL7_ElMcoXFwvD6iYQ.png)

-Then, when you examine the requests sent by pressing the Inspect button, you will have the password for the admin user.
+Then, when you examin the requests sent by pressing the Inspect button, you will have the password for the admin user.
+# Privilege Esc.

 ![](https://miro.medium.com/v2/resize:fit:700/1*YyaOoor_aHqEJdNgsyEGpw.png)